 Estimates of the total value of the indigenous timber sector to the NZ economy are based on the value of actual and available production, priced at the retail or wholesale price of the finished goods (e.g. the end users of the milled timber).
-In the absence of a comprehensive
+In the absence of a comprehensive analysis of export and domestic

-Includes Timberlands programmed production of 12 600 m for 2001 and 10 000 m from private indigenous forests and SILNA land;
+Includes timberlands programmed production of 12,600 m3 for 2001 and 10,000 m3 from private indigenous forests and SILNA land;

-Includes 20,000 m3 standing roundwood from SILNA land and 61,600 m3 from SFM plans and permits;
+Includes 20,000 m3 standing roundwood from silna land and 61,600 m3 from SFM plans and permits;